jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

 **Note:** The response shows the state of our device addition as `PENDING`.
-At this point the API Services Gateway is initiating an exchange of device certificates with the remote BIG-IP. *Remote BIG-IP credentials are only required to initiate or remove the trust.* Once the devices exchange certificates, and device group membership is established, iControlLX extensions running on the API Services Gateway can issue iControl REST requests to trusted BIG-IPs without providing remote TMOS credentials or establishing an iControl REST session token.
+At this point, the API Services Gateway is initiating an exchange of device certificates with the remote BIG-IP. *Remote BIG-IP credentials are only required to initiate or the trust.* Once the devices exchange certificates, and device group membership is established, iControlLX extensions running on the API Services Gateway can issue iControl REST requests to trusted remote BIG-IPs without providing TMOS credentials or establishing an iControl REST session token.

 **Step 4.
 Query the status of the device trust to assure it is ACTIVE**